cottsak/wgll-consulting/README.md

 16. Continue creating great content each day.

 17. When people ask questions, direct them to the link to pay.

+## Notes

+* WRG #2, the specific problem is to solve is "knowing what good looks like".
+Many know they want "good" but simply don't know what it looks like.
+My attempt at a solution for this is education.

 <!-- https://www.linkedin.com/in/cottsak/opportunities/services/onboarding/ -->